nicolargo/glances/README.md

 ## Description

-Glances is a CLI curses based monitoring tools for both GNU/Linux and BSD.
+Glances is a CLI curses based monitoring tool for both GNU/Linux and BSD.

 Glances uses the libstatgrab library to get information from your system.
 Glances is developed in Python and uses the python-statgrab lib.